tracim/tracim/doc/TESTING.md

     python3 ./setup_dev_env.py
     ./create_test_storage_dir.sh

-You will need docker-compose to run the backend tests.
+You will need docker compose to run the backend tests.
 For Debian-based systems, you can install it with:

-    sudo apt install docker.io docker-compose
+    sudo apt install docker.io docker-compose-plugin

 See [installation instructions](https://docs.docker.com/compose/install/) if you are not using Debian-based systems.